flatpickles/flatpickles.com/src/lib/content/notes/svelte-scss.md

 export default config;
 ```
+-->

-And just like that, we've got Sass/SCSS set up and ready to rock!
-It's worth checking out the `svelte-preprocess` [docs](https://github.com/sveltejs/svelte-preprocess/blob/main/docs/preprocessing.md) to see what other configuration options are available.
+And just like that, we've got Sass set up and ready to rock!
+We can define and use global variables in our variables file (restarting the server after each update), set up global styles in our app file, and further use Sass functionality throughout our project.

 _These steps were working for me as of March 22, 2023.
 It's quite possible that this won't be relevant forever._